intelie/gitbook-drilling/collector/configuration/store.json.md

 ## LiveRig Collector 5.0.0 or above

-Since Liverig Collector version 5.0.0, the collector can be configured to extract field from object values in **OPC-UA** sources.
+Since LiveRig Collector version 5.0.0, the collector can be configured to extract field from object values in **OPC-UA** sources.

 **Example:**